It Asks Us To Cheer On The Adorable Competitors In The Pig Races — Then To Not Think About Them As We’re Chowing Down On Corny Dogs.

 Consider that there are really only two kinds of visitors that come to the State Fair of Texas each year — those who are interested in the carnival experience (fried food, fun houses and cheap prizes) and those who are economically ingrained in the agricultural business experience (animal auctions and rodeo shows).
 For the former set, a visit to the park can be considered complete without seeing a single swine or steer; for the latter group, the experience is complete without getting swindled by any midway ripoffs.

 We understand that there are obvious appeals to each of these approaches to the fair.
-Things get tricky, however, when these two separate arms of the State Fair of Texas are viewed together and can be seen as perhaps the perfect example of humanity’s spiritual alienation from the land.
+Things get tricky, however, when these two separate arms of the State Fair of Texas are viewed together.
+When that happens, they combine as perhaps the perfect example of humanity’s spiritual alienation from the land.

 There is a sick, clear irony on display when one goes strolling through pens of snorting swine that are wallowing in sawdust and excrement, and then marches on over to fork over a stack of tickets in exchange for a golden Fletcher’s corny dog.
 It’s a walk that conveniently removes the slaughterhouse from view or consideration.